Rural Homes

 Condensation

-Condensation represents the most common form of damp in UK buildings yet remains frequently misdiagnosed.
+Condensation is the most common form of damp in UK buildings yet gets frequently misdiagnosed.
 A typical family of four produces approximately 14 litres of moisture daily through cooking, bathing, and breathing.

 Condensation appears as water droplets on cold surfaces and widespread black mould, particularly in corners and behind furniture.
 It worsens in cold weather rather than wet weather.